 In an effort to keep seeds available to growers and breeders, we have begun offering an increasing number of varieties that have been pledged to the Open Source Seed Initiative.
 We do not offer patented, licensed or PVP protected varieties.
-As a mission-driven organization, and not a fiscally motivated company, public domain seeds are at the core of our values.
+As a mission-driven organization, public domain seeds are at the core of our values.

-Although we are strong advocates for, and practitioners of the principles of organic and sustainable agriculture here on the farm, we have not been able to justify the added fees and ongoing expenses associated with the USDA's Organic certification process.
+Although we are strong advocates for, and practitioners of the principles of organic and sustainable agriculture, we have not been able to justify the added fees and ongoing expenses associated with the USDA's Organic certification process.

-Additionally, many of the varieties that we offer are not available anywhere else.
+Additionally, our seeds are untreated and many of the varieties that we offer are not available anywhere else.
 Certified growers can therefore use our seed as outlined in the standards.